 Now I had heard, read a lot of good things about this film, and as usally stored it away in the DVD collection without watching it.
 So when I was pestered into watching it by one of the lads at work, I dug it out!

 Wow, don't think I was ready for just how good this film is.
 Charting the final few days of Hitler's leadership as the Russian tanks rolled into Berlin.
 I watched the collapse of the Reich, as generals like Himmler and Goring began defecting from Hitler in an effort to save their own lives.
+This was a story I never knew about, never understood just how Hitler fell apart, how stubborn he was and how people still blindly followed him even in the last few hours!
+That is if this account of events is to be believed, watching it, I believed it!

 What impressed me as well, was the overall production of the film, from the cinematography to the acting and the script.
 Oliver Hirschbiegel has done a superb job in directing possible one of the best war films I've ever seen.
 Bruno Ganz does a remarkable job as Hitler followed by a strong team of actors who all performed brilliantly.
+The actual battle sequences were gritty and real, while the chaos and panic of a city under siege was brilliantly captured through out the film.

 I really was impressed with this, and might watch it again sooner rather than later.